How this browser-based PDF workflow runs

 Q.Can I combine my CV with my transcripts?

-Absolutely.
+Yes.
 You can merge any combination of documents into your final academic portfolio.